Roofing Calculator for Shingles and Materials

 How to Use the Roofing Calculator

-Choose from Gable, Hip, Shed, or Flat.
-The calculator adjusts material formulas and the diagram based on your selection.
+Choose Gable, Hip, Shed, or Flat.
+The calculator adjusts its material formulas and the diagram to match your roof shape.

-Choose a common pitch preset (3:12 to 12:12) or enter a custom value.
-The pitch multiplier and angle are displayed for reference.
+Pick a common preset from 3:12 to 12:12 or enter a custom value.
+The angle in degrees and the pitch multiplier are shown for reference.
 Pitch is disabled for flat roofs.

 Features